pottedmeat7/OpenVR-WalkInPlace/Readme.md

 # OpenVR-WalkInPlace (now supports mlpack data models)

-An OpenVR client and driver that tracks real-time device tracking data and applies virtual movement using linear analysis, using armadillo libraries, of recorded mlpack data models.
+An OpenVR client and driver that tracks real-time device tracking data and applies virtual movement using linear analysis of mlpack data models with armadillo libraries.

 As long as the real-time tracking sample is accurately represented in the recorded model, virtual input will be applied.
 Scale of input can be customized.